Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - gypsum plasterboard

 - pre-painted and resin-coated steel products

 - ready mix concrete, pre-cast concrete, concrete products and dry bagged mortars

 - Portland cement and Portland cement blends

 - recycled plastic products

 - wool and wool-rich pile carpet.

-The New Zealand Ecolabelling Trust (which administers Environmental Choice New Zealand) has developed a draft ecolabel specification for construction and demolition waste management to help reduce the amount of waste going to landfills.
-The draft is open for comments until 13 August.
-You can find more details here.
+The New Zealand Ecolabelling Trust (which administers Environmental Choice New Zealand) has also developed a specification for construction and demolition waste management to help reduce the amount of waste going to landfills.

 In Australia, there are several ecolabel schemes, some of which are recognised under a framework developed by the Green Building Council of Australia (GBCA) for materials assessment within its Green Star building environmental rating tool.